apache/iceberg/docs/docs/daft.md

 Daft and Iceberg have compatible type systems.
 Here are how types are converted across the two systems.

-When reading from an Iceberg source into Daft:

 | Iceberg | Daft |
 |---------|------|